gear

 Conclusion:

-This is one of the best gooseneck kettles for the serious home barista.
+This is one of the most popular gooseneck kettles for serious home-baristas.
 All the nice tweaks and features are gonna make your life easier.
 If you can afford it, this kettle is a great addition to your coffee arsenal.

 See more reviews